flokoe/bash-hackers-wiki/docs/scripting/style.md

 This is not a bible, of course.
 But I have seen so much ugly and terrible code (not only in shell) during all the years, that I\'m 100% convinced there needs to be *some* code layout and style.
-No matter which one you use, use it throughout your code (at least don\'t change it within the same shellscript file); don\'t change your code layout with your mood.
+No matter which one you use, use it throughout your code (at least don't change it within the same shellscript file); don't change your code layout with your mood.

 Some good code layout helps you to read your own code after a while.
 And